-Public references: 2019 Registration Document (pdf pages 62-68), JCDecaux Code of Conduct of Suppliers (pdf pages 12-13)
+Public references: 2020 Registration Document (pdf pages 62-68), JCDecaux Code of Conduct of Suppliers (pdf pages 12-13)

 - The use of Life Cycle Analyses (LCA) and an eco-design approach by the R&D Department for the design of furniture. - Furniture energy reduction initiatives are undertaken on (1) energy efficiency, (2) energy usage and (3) carbon neutrality.
 Subsidiaries must comply with strict rules such as the use of highly efficient lighting technologies for all new contracts.
 Other measures in place are the introduction of schedule power modulation, lighting switch-off at night, and lighting retrofits of existing furniture where possible. - Vehicle energy reduction initiatives are undertaken, including eco-driving training, optimization of logistics rounds, and the choice of environmentally friendly vehicles.
-These measures led to a 13% fuel consumption per km travelled reduction in 2019 vs. 2012. - JCDecaux's renewable electricity procurement policy coverage rose from 69% in 2018 to 88% in 2019.
-Since the policy was launched in 2014, JCDecaux's emissions have been cut by almost three (from 185,5 kTEQ CO2 in 2013).
-In 2019, purchasing of renewable energy allowed JCDecaux to avoid the emission of nearly 218,7 kTEQ C02.
-Our objective is to cover 100% of our electricity consumption by renewable energy by 2022. - The measurement of our scope 3 (greenhouse gas emissions) and the voluntary purchase of carbon credits to achieve our objective of carbon neutrality in France by 2021. - The use of PEFC or FSC certified paper posters (89% of paper posters ordered were hence certified in 2019) and the recycling of paper posters (71% of paper posters posted were recycled in 2019). - The reduction of waste volume produced and new raw material extraction through the refurbishment of furniture at the end of a contract. - The implementation of the ISO 14001 certification covered 55% of Group revenues in 2019, with 15 countries certified. - A digital learning training programme on Sustainable Development was deployed in all Group subsidiaries reaching over 9,600 employees worldwide. - The signature of the Code of Conduct of Suppliers has reached 88% of Group key suppliers in 2019.
+These measures led to a 14% fuel consumption per km travelled reduction in 2020 vs. 2012. - JCDecaux's renewable electricity procurement policy coverage rose from 88% in 2019 to 91% in 2020.
+Since the policy was launched in 2014, JCDecaux's emissions have been cut by more than three (from 185,5 kTEQ CO2 in 2013).
+In 2020, purchasing of renewable energy allowed JCDecaux to avoid the emission of nearly 164.0 kTEQ C02.
+Our objective is to cover 100% of our electricity consumption by renewable energy by 2022. - The active participation of JCDecaux France from 2021 to contribute to the planet's carbon neutrality through a dynamic long-term strategy of continuous improvement comprising several stages: measure, reduce and contribute. - The use of PEFC or FSC certified paper posters (99% of paper posters ordered were hence certified in 2020) and the recycling of paper posters (79% of paper posters posted were recycled in 2020). - The reduction of waste volume produced and new raw material extraction through the refurbishment of furniture at the end of a contract. - The implementation of the ISO 14001 certification covered 57% of Group revenues in 2020, with 15 countries certified. - A digital learning training programme on Sustainable Development was deployed in all Group subsidiaries reaching over 9,600 employees worldwide. - The signature of the Code of Conduct of Suppliers has reached 100% of Group key suppliers in 2020: this achievement in to be maintained in the following years.
 A yearly evaluations and regular audits of key suppliers including environmental criteria are carried out.
-In 2019, 69% of key suppliers were evaluated and 64% of key direct suppliers were audited.
-This measure is currently being expanded. - The estimate of the reduction in electricity consumption linked to the extinction of JCDecaux's furniture in countries under Covid lockdowns to support subsidiaries in defining the quantities of green electricity purchased. - The incitation to strictly favour homeworking and virtual meetings to ensure employees safety and reduce environmental impacts caused by travelling.
+In 2020, 68% of key suppliers were evaluated and 59% of key direct suppliers were audited.
+The figures have decreased this year as evaluation and audit processes have had to be postponed due to the health crisis and related mobility restrictions.
+These measures are currently being expanded. - The estimate of the reduction in electricity consumption linked to the extinction of JCDecaux's furniture in countries under Covid lockdowns to support subsidiaries in defining the quantities of green electricity purchased. - The incitation to strictly favour homeworking and virtual meetings to ensure employees safety and reduce environmental impacts caused by travelling.

-Public references: 2019 Registration Document (pdf pages 62-68; 85-87), Press release on Carbon neutrality objective
+Public references: 2020 Registration Document (pdf pages 67-73; 92-94), Press release on Carbon neutrality objective